[Updated July 2020]

 Make a splash at Crystal Pools

-Cool off at one of the Cape’s most beautiful hiking points.
-The trail starts along the R44 just past Gordon’s Bay.
+Cool off with one of the best things to do in Cape Town.
+A hiking trail starts along the R44 just past Gordon’s Bay.
 Be prepared to hike up a sweat before you reach the first pool, 45 minutes from the start.
 Kloofing enthusiasts can take the plunge a little further up at the second pool, or simply cool off under the waterfall.
 Bring plenty of water, snacks and sunscreen.
 The hiking trail is open from early November until the end of April.